NilPointer-Software/bdfd-wiki/src/guides/buttons.md

 # Buttons
-In this section, you'll learn how to use the button components.
+In this section, you'll learn how to use the button component.

 ## Content
 [**Used**](#used) > [**Button Style**](#button-style) > [**Button Type**](#button-type) > [**$addButton[]**](#addbutton) > [**$editButton[]**](#editbutton) > [**$removeButtons**](#removebuttons) > [**$removeButtons[]**](#removebuttons-1) > [**$removeComponent[]**](#removecomponent) > [**Create Interaction**](#create-interaction)